Sarah Herzog: Life in Israel

-In May 1939, Herzog was active in protests against the "MacDonald White Paper," a British policy proposal for a single state in Palestine.
+In May 1939, Herzog was active in protests against the "MacDonald White Paper," the British policy which effectively halted Jewish immigration to Palestine on the eve of World War II.
 With Rachel Ben-Zvi and Ita Yellin, she organized specific women's protests against the policy of saving Jewish children from Nazi-controlled territory (Kindertransport) but not allowing these children to be relocated to Palestine.

 She was religiously observant and initially had reservations about Chaim's fiancée Aura Ambache, though she later welcomed her into the family.

 She proposed the creation of Mother's Day in pre-state Israel in 1947, though nothing came of her proposal.

 After her husband's death, Herzog continued to be active in Israeli politics as an unofficial ambassador and in international Jewish women's organizations.
 In 1954, she travelled to Montreal in her role as President of the World's Mizrachi Women's Organization.
 She often hosted the wives of rabbis and other dignitaries, including during the first World Conference of Ashkenazi and Sephardic Congregations in 1968.

 In 1977, Herzog was the founding president of Jewish women's Zionist organization World Emunah.